 Everyone’s situation is a bit different but here’s an approach to consider.

 1. Determine your average monthly spending over the past year.

 To do this, sum up your total spending — debit, credit, bill payments, and cash — over the past 12 months.
 Spending can be seasonal and inconsistent so don’t just use a few months.
-Don’t include savings in this tally.
+Don’t include savings and income tax payments in this tally.
 Divide by 12 and this is your starting point for your actual monthly spending.

 2. Determine your monthly net income.

 This is the amount after any payroll deductions for things like health insurance and 401K contributions.
 If you’re paid bi-weekly, use two paychecks per month for your net income.
 The two months of the year when you get a third check, as well as any windfalls such as a tax refund, will be for catch-up, emergencies, or paying down debts.

 3. Based on #1 and 2, set your monthly saving and spending targets.

 The two should add up to your net income in #2 — i.e., what you don’t spend, you save.

 4. Once you have your savings target, pay yourself first.